openstax/napkin-notes/kevin/assignment_manipulations.md

 **Case 1 (Brand New): Student switches into a tutor course from a non-Tutor course**
 * Create two readings - one past due, one upcoming
 * Create two hws - one past due, one upcoming
 * Login as admin and add a student to one period.
+(Need instructions)
 * Login as teacher: Create a third hw
 * Login as student: Check student dashboard.
 Work assignments.
 Check forecast
 * Log in as teacher, check performance report and forecast.